andrewufrank/dainoSite/index.md

 - a single `yaml` file for setup, and
 - a self-contained result which can be hosted on any web server.

-The program runs on Debian Linux^[Could run on Ubuntu or likely Windows(probably some adaptations needed).] locally on PC or Raspery Pi 4.
+The program runs on Debian Linux^[Could run on Ubuntu or likely Windows(probably some adaptations needed).] locally on a PC or Raspery Pi 4.

-Restricted accsss on some directories^[My provider uses `cpanel` and allows password protection to any directory.].
+Restricted accsss on some directories is achieved using the server^[My provider uses `cpanel` and allows password protection to any directory.].

 ## Software reuse:
 Daino uses  `pandoc` and other packages on `Hackage` (e.g. shake, twitch, scotty)^[It was influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme), newer, and seemingly simpler is [`Ema`](`https://github.com/srid/ema`) by  Sridhar Ratnakumar, but the documentation did not detail its features neither how it is built.].

-Relies on `git` for version management and Debian Linux.
+It relies on `git` for version management and Debian Linux.

 ## Example site
 The example site [shown here](daino.gerastree.at) contains more information how to build a site with `daino`.